BigWednesdayIO/bigwednesday.io/app/contents/solutions/orderable.md

 With Orderable Laura can discover new suppliers really easily and communicate with them directly - so Laura talks to Steve and decides to order from him.
 Steve is delighted.
 Laura finds that switching suppliers with Orderable is really easy too.

 Now Laura can do her online ordering quickly and easily: she can fill her shopping cart with Steve’s excellent coffee beans, with milk delivered direct from her favourite organic farm, and with fresh produce from a brilliant stall in her street.
-After she has added her paper products, her bread and her pastries she suddenly remembers, at 11.30 pm, that she wanted to order some new Pisa Tazzina coffee cups too, so she just logs on using her mobile phone and adds them to her order for delivery tomorrow.
+After she has added her paper products, her bread and her pastries she suddenly remembers, at 11.30 pm, that she wanted to order some new Acme coffee cups from Caravan Roastery too, so she just logs on using her mobile phone and adds them to her order for delivery tomorrow.

 Laura only has to manage one order and with Orderable she discovers that the time it takes her to order the supplies she needs to operate her business isn’t an hour any more: it’s less than 5 minutes.
 What’s more, Orderable automatically raises supplier purchase invoices for Laura and works with her favourite online accounting software too.
 More time saved.
 More time for Laura to take care of her customers.